Kim Vallée

 Location: Paris, France

 3 years and 6 months PhD on quantum foundations, particularly focused on contextuality.
-Participation in conferences (see the tab on the right).
+Participation in conferences.
 For a more complete description, look at the employments, teachings and conferences tabs.
 More can be found about my interests in the research interest section and in the papers section.

 Master of Physics